IRIS-Solutions-Team/IRIS-Toolbox/DataManagement/@Series/index.md

 # Overview of Series objects

+{==
-Series objects are two- or higher-dimensional arrays whose rows are referenced by dates.
+Time series objects are two- or higher-dimensional arrays whose rows are referenced by dates.
+==}

 The arrays can be one of the following types:

 * numeric arrays
 * string arrays